Khandker Golam Faruq: Career

-Faruq joined the Bangladesh Police on 20 January 1991 with 12th Bangladesh Civil Service batch.
+Faruq joined the Bangladesh Police on 20 January 1991 with the 12th Bangladesh Civil Service batch.
 He served in the 4th Armed Police Battalion based in Bogra District.
-He then went on to serve in Chittagong Metropolitan Police and Khagrachari District police.
+He then went on to serve in the Chittagong Metropolitan Police and Khagrachari District police.

 Faruq was the superintendent of police of Thakurgaon District in 2005.

 In 2006, Faruq was awarded the Bangladesh Police Medal.
 He served as the assistant superintendent of police of Dhaka District.

 In 2015, Faruq was awarded the President Police Medal.
-He was the additional deputy inspector general of police of Dhaka Range when the Ashulia bank robbery was carried out in 2015 by Ansarullah Bangla Team.
-In 2016, Faruq was promoted to deputy inspector general of police from additional inspector general of police while serving as the joint commissioner of Dhaka Metropolitan Police.
+He was the additional deputy inspector general of police of the Dhaka Range when the Ashulia bank robbery was carried out in 2015 by Ansarullah Bangla Team.
+In 2016, Faruq was promoted to deputy inspector general of police from additional inspector general of police while serving as the joint commissioner of the Dhaka Metropolitan Police.

 Al Jazeera showed a video of arsonists burning down homes of Santals, a tribal minority, in Gaibandha District in the presence of police officers of Rangpur Range in 2016; Faruq denied police were involved.
-In 2017, while Faruq was the deputy inspector general of police of Rangpur Range, member of parliament Manzurul Islam Liton was murdered in Gaibandha which falls under Rangpur Range.
+In 2017, while Faruq was the deputy inspector general of police of the Rangpur Range, member of parliament Manzurul Islam Liton was murdered in Gaibandha, which falls under the Rangpur Range.
 In 2017, he arrested a Hindu man whose Facebook post, which allegedly "defamed prophet Mohammad", led to Hindu properties being attacked by Muslims.

 Faruq was awarded the Bangladesh Police Medal again in 2018.
 In 2019, Awami League supporters gangraped a woman, who supported the opposition Bangladesh Nationalist Party, during election night.
-Faruq visited the victim who living in Noakhali District under Chittagong Range commanded by Faruq.
+Faruq visited the victim, who was living in Noakhali District under the Chittagong Range commanded by Faruq.

 Faruq also served as the SP in Mymensingh, Jamalpur, Kishoreganj, Jhalakathi and Thakurgaon.

-Faruq, deputy inspector general of Chittagong Range, was moved Cox's Bazar to oversee the police following the murder of Major Sinha Mohammed Rashed Khan.
-In September 2020, he was transferred to Bangladesh Police Academy as its principal.
+Faruq, deputy inspector general of Chittagong Range, was moved to Cox's Bazar to oversee the police following the murder of Major Sinha Mohammed Rashed Khan.
+In September 2020, he was transferred to the Bangladesh Police Academy as its principal.
 He was promoted to additional inspector general of police in November 2020.
-He requested Cabinet Secretary Khandker Anwarul Islam to seek opinion from police officers before appointing public prosecutors in lower courts.
+He requested Cabinet Secretary Khandker Anwarul Islam to seek an opinion from police officers before appointing public prosecutors in lower courts.

-On 23 October 2022, the government appointed him as the next commissioner of Dhaka Metropolitan Police after Md.
+On 23 October 2022, the government appointed him as the next commissioner of the Dhaka Metropolitan Police after Md.
 Shafiqul Islam retires.
-He attended the International Association of Police Academies conference in 2022 held in Bangladesh Police Staff College.
+He attended the International Association of Police Academies conference in 2022 held at the Bangladesh Police Staff College.
 Prime Minister Sheikh Hasina spoke at the event and was received by Faruq in September.
-After the fall of the Sheikh Hasina led Awami League government, a travel ban was imposed on him and his wife.
+After the fall of the Sheikh Hasina-led Awami League government, a travel ban was imposed on him and his wife.